jonahjtr/jonahjtr/README.md

 ### Hi there 👋

-self taught -->   bootcamp   -->    contracts   -->   looking for new software engineering position
+looking for new software engineering position

 - 🌱 I’m currently trying to debate the pronunciation of data and data
 - 💬 Ask me about why back end is better than front end